 As an aside, I had the 9.5 inch (24 cm) Proline for a while, too, but I gave it away since I already had the larger Prolines, though in hindsight I probably should have kept it anyway.
 The 9.5 inch model has a exterior base of 7.1 inches in diameter (18 cm) and an interior flat cooking surface of about 7 inches in diameter.
 It is 9.5 inches in diameter, interior to interior wall, at the top.
 This pan size is good for smaller cooking tasks like cooking for one or two people, or making omelets, and sells for $240.

-You may have heard of the Demeyere by John Pawson product line.
-It’s the same thing as the Demeyere Atlantis product line and the Proline series of skillets, but with a few changes.
+You may have heard of the Demeyere by John Pawson product line–which has been discontinued as of 2021.
+Pawson is the same thing as the Demeyere Atlantis product line and the Proline series of skillets, but with a few changes.
 On the plus side, Pawson has double-walled lids for better thermal insulation.
-On the minus side, Pawson has sharply square handles (and corners, on the conic sauteuse/sauciere), no hole at the end handle for hanging, costs more, and is pretty ugly in my opinion, though opinions can differ.
-Still, I can’t recommend the Pawson product line due to those minuses.
-Stick with Demeyere Proline for skillets and Demeyere Atlantis for everything else (saute/sauciere/stock pots/sauce pans).
+On the minus side, Pawson has sharply square handles (and sharper transitions between the floors and sidewalls, in the conic sauteuse/sauciere), no hole at the end handle for hanging, costs more, and is pretty ugly in my opinion, though opinions can differ.
+Still, I don’t recommend the Pawson product line due to those minuses.
+I’d stick with Demeyere Proline for skillets and Demeyere Atlantis for everything else (saute/sauciere/stock pots/sauce pans).

 Demeyere Proline frying pans’ Overall Rating: 4.7/5 Excellent.
 For an explanation of ratings methodology, click here.